ethereum/consensus-specs/specs/deneb/p2p-interface.md

 The response is unsigned, i.e. `BlobSidecarsByRange`, as the signature of the beacon block proposer may not be available beyond the initial distribution via gossip.

-Before consuming the next response chunk, the response reader SHOULD verify the blobs sidecar is well-formatted and correct w.r.t. the expected KZG commitments through `validate_blobs_sidecar`.
+Before consuming the next response chunk, the response reader SHOULD verify the blob sidecar is well-formatted and correct w.r.t. the expected KZG commitments through `validate_blobs`.

 `BlobSidecarsByRange` is primarily used to sync blobs that may have been missed on gossip and to sync within the `MIN_EPOCHS_FOR_BLOBS_SIDECARS_REQUESTS` window.